 The only exception is if a tree is dead or dangerous, when you only need to give us five days notice in writing.

 You can find out if trees are legally protected with a TPO, or are in a conservation area on our District Planning Map:

-In addition to TPOs on specific trees all trees within the Milton Conservation Area are automatically covered a TPO once their trunk is more than 3″ (75mm) in diameter at a height of 4′ from the ground.
+In addition to TPOs on specific trees all trees within the Milton Conservation Area are automatically covered by a TPO once their trunk is more than 3″ (75mm) in diameter at a height of 4′ from the ground.
 This includes garden trees such a flowering cherries and the like.